cl4udino/screenboard-for-linux/README.md

 npm start
 ```

-While it's running in your terminal, you can close screenboard with `CMD + w` and reopen it with `CMD + F12`
+While it's running in your terminal, you can close screenboard with `Ctrl + w`, minimize and maximize it with `Ctrl + F11` and clear your screen with `Ctrl + C`.

 ## Author